check-spelling/check-spelling-docs/Configuration.md

 This allows you to add supplemental words to the dictionary without replacing the core dictionary.
 One word per line.

+They're really words, just not in the ancient base dictionary.
+They might not be used today in your project, but there's no reason for the spell checker to complain to a contributor tomorrow because it's foreseeable that they might be.

+Some candidates:
+* every html tag & attribute,
+* the name of everyone in your company (and the name of your company)
+* names of css attributes/properties
+* C or JavaScript reserved words
+* The names of all types/ functions from the C standard library

+See [Area dictionaries](https://github.com/check-spelling/check-spelling/wiki/Feature%3A-Area-dictionaries) for other examples (and my plan for eventually making this easier).

 ### dictionary